Google Penalty Check & Removal Service

 When dealing with a ‘Manual Penalty’ you must have gotten a message from Google.
 Sometimes it is a clear message about the cause of the penalty and the solution is simply solving the problem specified by Google.
 Sometimes the message is less clear and a thorough website analysis should take place.
 Based on this analysis, improvements and corrections can be made that make your site ‘healthier’ again.

-In both cases, a message must be send to Google after the corrections to ask for a reassessment of your website.
+In both cases, a message must be sent to Google after the corrections to ask for a reassessment of your website.
 A response from Google can sometimes take weeks, during this time your ranking will probably not improve.
 To recover it is vital for a company to initiate this process as soon as possible.

 Is this different from an Algorithmic Penalty?

-With this kind of ‘penalties’ you won’t get a message from Google.
+With this kind of ‘penalties’, you won’t get a message from Google.
 The analysis begins somewhat else in this case.
 Data of your website is initially compared with the dates of the known Google updates.
 This way, it can be determined whether, and which update has had a negative impact on the ranking of your site.
 Since it is known what each update is meant to do, it can be carried out for further analysis from here.

 Subsequently, it is important to solve the found issues.
 Unlike the manual penalty, you can’t send a message to Google, but you have to wait for the next review from Google.
 Again, this may take several days, sometimes a few months.